 - monthly median of lifetime blog post views (Figures 8a and 8b)

 - number of comments (Figures 9a and 9b)

 i2Insights aims to share tools for tackling complex societal and environmental problems across all countries.

 Number of contributors by country

 Figure 1 shows the number of people who have contributed blog posts from different countries.
-To end September 2021 there were 491 authors from 46 countries, with first-time contributions between July and September from Democratic Republic of Congo (DR Congo), Ethiopia, Italy and Rwanda.
+To the end of June 2022 there were 544 authors from 47 countries.
 The bulk of contributions still come from a small number of countries.

-Additional information: The year that a country first contributed is provided at: https://i2insights.org/about/#milestones.
+Additional information: The year in which the first contribution from a country was received is shown at: https://i2insights.org/about/#milestones.